-Journalist and author Elizabeth Gilbert, 46, revealed on Facebook on July 1 that she and her husband, Jose Nunes, 63, have split.
+Back in July 2016, journalist and author Elizabeth Gilbert took to Facebook to share the news that she and her husband, Jose Nunes, 63, had split.
 Meeting Nunes in Bali was the climax to her best-selling book Eat, Pray, Love which became a publishing phenomenon and a movie with Julia Roberts.
-In the movie and the book committed, Nunes was identified as “Felipe.”
+In the movie and the book Committed, Nunes was identified as “Felipe.”

 Nunes is Gilbert’s second husband.
 She was previously married to Michael Cooper from 1994 to 2002 and their divorce is ultimately what inspired her to travel the world and write Eat, Pray, Love.